Sonesta White Plains

 Welcome — David Davenport, NY Green Bank

-David Davenport, conference chair and managing director at NY Green Bank on the Investment & Portfolio Management Team, will welcome attendees to the forum at the opening session.
+David Davenport, conference chair and managing director at NY Green Bank on the Investment & Portfolio Management Team, welcomed attendees to the forum at the opening session.
 He is responsible for leading NY Green Bank’s disadvantaged community lending activities, including financing high-performance affordable housing and beneficial building electrification that serves historically marginalized New Yorkers.
 Mr. Davenport has over 30 years’ experience in real estate, finance, and government.

 Opening Keynote — David Nemtzow, U.S. Department of Energy